Insights into LSTM Fully Convolutional Networks for Time Series Classification: Conclusion Future Work

 In this paper, we provide a better understanding of LSTM-FCN, ALSTM-FCN and their sub-modules through a series of ablation tests (3627 experiments).
 We show that \textit{z-normalizing} the whole dataset yields to results different than \textit{z-normalizing} each sample.
 For the model LSTM-FCN and ALSTM-FCN, we recommend \textit{z-normalizing} the whole dataset only in situations when it is known that the training set is a good representation of the global population.
 Moreover, our ablation tests show that the LSTM/ALSTM block and the FCN block yields to a better performing model when applied in a conjoined manner.
 Further, the performance of LSTM-FCN is enhanced only when dimension shuffle is applied before the LSTM block.
 Finally, in this paper, we substitute the LSTM block with either a GRU block, a RNN block or a Dense block to observe the effect of such a substitution.
 Our results indicate LSTM-FCN to outperform GRU-FCN, RNN-FCN and Dense-FCN.

 An exciting area for future work is to investigate why LSTM-FCN and ALSTM-FCN underperform in a few UCR datasets and to ascertain whether the models can be made more robust to the various types of time series data.
 Furthermore, integrating the models in both low-power systems and wearables for on-device classification is of great interest.
 Finally, further inroads can be made in streaming time series classification by the utilization of these models.
+In the future, researchers that want to implement deep learning models for time series classification need to focus on generalization of the model on unseen sequences, and reduce over-fitting as the UCR repository contain small real world data sets.